Test Optional Policy

 This policy allows applicants to decide for themselves whether or not their SAT or ACT results accurately reflect their academic ability and potential.
 For candidates electing to submit them, test scores will be reviewed along with other indicators of academic ability.

-Thirty percent of students in the Class of 2024 chose not to submit their scores.
+Forty-four percent of students in the Class of 2025 chose not to submit their scores.

 Applicants indicate on their applications whether they would like Bowdoin to review their standardized test results.
 Applicants also have the option to select some test types and not others for review (for example, a student might choose to use their SAT scores, but not their ACT).
 Applicants have until the application deadline to suppress their scores.